azurecitadel/azurecitadel.github.io/labs/webapps.md

 If you are in the Cloud Shell then `cat index.html` will display the raw html.

-**2. Log in to Azure using the CLI 2.0 and create the deployment user**
+**2. Create the deployment user**

-Create the deployment user:
+Run the following command to create the deployment user:

 ```
 az webapp deployment user set --user-name $user --password $pwd